azavea/summer-of-maps-website/page-about.md

 ___
 ## Fellow Information
-Fellows receive a stipend and one-on-one mentoring while they serve as the Project Manager and Data Analyst for geospatial data analysis projects for nonprofit organizations.
-Each fellow works with two nonprofit organizations as part of the Summer of Maps team at Azavea’s Philadelphia office.
+Each fellow works with two nonprofit organizations throughout the summer, acting as both the project manager and geospatial data analyst.
+Fellows work in Azavea’s Philadelphia office and receive one-on-one mentoring and a stipend.

 ##### Check out the resources page before applying:
 [Resources for Fellows](/fellow-guide/){: .btn .btn-ghost-secondary}